sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - **Embedded Features**: Real-time capabilities for microcontroller applications
 - **Optimization**: Performance tuning for 6502 constraints

-The current implementation provides a robust foundation with complete function declaration, storage, and display systems, plus working BIT and STRING types with comprehensive operations.
-The STRING type implementation includes full tokenization, memory management, and comparison operations.
+The current implementation provides a robust foundation with complete function declaration, storage, and display systems, plus working BIT, STRING, and BYTE types with comprehensive operations.
+All core data types (INT, WORD, BIT, BYTE, STRING) are now fully implemented with proper type checking, promotion rules, and memory management.
 The next major milestone is implementing function execution to enable the Fibonacci benchmark, which will validate the core interpreter functionality before adding loop constructs and other advanced features.